Paul Mitchell the School-Denver

 Avoid If

-- You are looking for a broad academic education
+- Avoid if you are looking for a broader range of academic programs beyond cosmetology.

 Frequently Asked Questions about Paul Mitchell the School-Denver

-How much does Paul Mitchell the School-Denver cost?
+How much does it cost to attend Paul Mitchell the School-Denver?

 What is the graduation rate at Paul Mitchell the School-Denver?